Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Introduction

-Integer programming models to approximately solve the price promotion problem have recently been developed which are exact when composition effects $\phi^i(\cdot)$ are additive~\citep{cohen2021promotion}.
-More specifically, when the items are substitutable, the historical effects involve post-promotion dips, and there are two price levels for each product, the formulation of~\citet{cohen2021promotion} reduces to a linear program.
-However, when there are more than two price levels, even for the simple demand setting involving two products, the integer programming restrictions cannot be ignored.
-In Section~\ref{section:discrete-domain}, we address this discrepancy by developing a tighter formulation, leveraging the simplotope domain of the introduced binary variables.
-Section~\ref{section:supermodular} extends this construction to an arbitrary function that is a submodular composition of univariate functions.
-The latter result is then used in Section~\ref{section:app-pop} to obtain integer programming formulations for price promotion optimization problems under various demand models.
-Our formulation reduces to a linear program when the demand function has the same restrictions as the linear programing formulation of~\citet{cohen2021promotion} but also allows each product to have multiple price levels.
-Moreover, the new formulations are more compact.
-Specifically, \citet{cohen2021promotion} introduce a variable for each cross-item effect and there are quadratically many such variables even when the composition effect is additive.
-Instead, our formulation does not introduce variables beyond those required for binarization.
+Existing integer programming models for price promotion are exact only under the restrictive assumption of additive-separability of composition effects, $\phi^i(\cdot)$, across items and time.
+Specifically, when the items are substitutable, the cross-period effects involve additive post-promotion dips, and there are two price levels for each product, the formulation of \citet{cohen2021promotion} reduces to a linear program.
+However, integer variables become necessary with more than two price levels.
+In Section~\ref{section:discrete-domain}, we address this discrepancy by developing a tighter formulation leveraging the simplotope domain of the introduced binary variables.
+Section~\ref{section:composite-MIP} generalizes this construction to arbitrary functions formed through supermodular/submodular compositions of univariate functions.
+This result is then applied in Section~\ref{section:ppo} to derive integer programming formulations for price promotion optimization problems, accommodating a broad range of demand models.
+Our formulation reduces to a linear program under the same demand model restrictions as the linear programming formulation of~\citet{cohen2021promotion}, while also accommodating multiple price levels and multiplicative post promotion dips.
+Furthermore, our formulations offer improved computational tractability due to a significant reduction in variable count.
+In contrast to \citet{cohen2021promotion}, which introduces a variable for each cross-item effect resulting in quadratic growth even with additively-separability, our formulation avoids this proliferation by introducing only the variables necessary for binarization.
+Numerical results presented in Section~\ref{sec:computation-comparision} demonstrate a significant performance improvement, reducing the average computation time for problems with 10 products and 5 periods from 434 seconds to 0.06 seconds, enabling scaling to 100 products, and handling up to 30 price levels with alternate binarization schemes.

-Now, consider inventory planning where the amount of inventory affects consumer behavior.
-It has been observed that stocking large quantities of inventory not only improves service levels, but it can also boost demand.
-This is perhaps because additional inventory allows a retailer to expand the variety of options to a customer which in turn increases the odds that a customer finds an item that matches her preference.
-Inventory can also change preferences.
-For example, a high inventory creates a strong visual impact (the billboard effect) and signals a popular product, thereby making the item more desirable and increasing the chance of customer purchase \citep{wolfe1968model,koschat2008store,ton2010effect}.
-Therefore, retailers, interested in making inventory decisions, are considering the impact of inventory on sales.